Collaborative Conservation: Partnerships in Practice

 Collaborative Conservation: Partnerships in Practice (C2P2) (CLM 8124) is designed for federal employees actively involved in community-based partnerships who want to further develop their understanding and use of social science concepts, practices, and tools to strengthen community engagement and achieve long-term human and ecological outcomes.

-This advanced-level course builds on the foundational skills taught in the Partnership and Community Collaboration Academy: Managing by Network course.
-Participants will cultivate their professional competencies for partnership and community collaboration by learning from conservation leaders and their experiences of real-world implementation, and then transferring and applying that knowledge to their partnerships.
+This advanced-level course builds on the foundational skills taught in the Partnership and Community Collaboration Academy's Managing by Network course.
+Participants will cultivate their professional competencies for partnership and community collaboration by learning from conservation leaders and peer experiences of real-world implementation, and then transferring and applying that knowledge to their partnerships.

 Objectives